josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule avoid">

-**Don't** prefix a directive name with `ng` because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.
+**Do not** prefix a directive name with `ng` because that prefix is reserved for Angular and using it could cause bugs that are difficult to diagnose.

 </div>